Navid200/xDrip/docs/Nightscout/FullDisk.md

 - 10- From the pull-down menu, select the disk of your Nightscout instance.
 Click on save.
 That will save the disk setting of the instance.
 But, you are still on the instance edit page.
 Click on save again to finalize editing the instance.
 ![](./images/SelectExistingDisk.png)
+Now, you have a new instance with two disks attached to it.
+One is its boot disk.
+The other is the problem disk that we are going to fix.

 - 11- Go back to the VM instances page again.
 Click on SSH on the temporary (recovery) instance line.
 Wait for a terminal to pop up and the prompt to appear.
 Type and enter the following in the terminal.
 ```
 sudo lsblk
 ```
 ![](./images/lsblk1.png)
+sda is the boot disk of the temporary (recovery) instance.  sdb is the trouble disk.
+Even though sdb shows 30GB, sdb1, which is the partition containing Ububtu and MongoDB still shows 9.9GB.
+This is why we ccouldn't log into the Nightscout instance.